Distributor Questions and Answers

 You'll hear most complaints from folks who use the 34PICT/3, 34PICT/4 or the modern equivalent for the smaller carburetors - the Brosol H30/31 (which is almost identical to the 1970 30PICT/3) - all of which normally come with lean jetting.

-The vacuum distributor senses throttle position, so if you floor the throttle at low-medium speeds, the distributor is able to "back off" the advance until the engine speed catches up with the new throttle position (slowly allowing the extra advance back in as the rpm rises), but the 009 distributor can't do this, so it HAS to be set to "worst case" which is between 28 and 32 degrees at 25-2600+rpm (which is why we set the 009 distributor at 3000rpm - to make sure that all the advance is present).
+The vacuum distributor senses throttle position, so if you floor the throttle at low-medium speeds, the distributor is able to "back off" the advance until the engine speed catches up with the new throttle position (slowly allowing the extra advance back in as the rpm rises), but the 009 distributor can't do this, so it HAS to be set to "worst case" which is between 28 and 32 degrees at 25-2600+rpm.
+This is why we set the 009 distributor at 3000rpm - to make sure that the advance is "all in".

 Since the 009 distributor has been limited to 28-32 degrees compared to the vacuum distributor's 40-42, it's actually under-advanced for a lot of driving conditions, and this means worse fuel economy.
 And because you need to set the carburetor to run rich to reduce the flat spots, fuel economy suffers even more.

 Because the 009 distributor is built very cheaply, the total amount of advance varies from one to the next.
-This means when setting the 009, it's important to set it at maximum rpm, not at idle, since the maximum advance is much more important for most engine conditions.
-Always use as much of the 28-32 degrees as the engine can take without pining/detonating, as this will reduce any flat spots just a little, and also help fuel economy just a little.
+This means when setting the 009, it's important to set it's maximum advance at high rpm, not the mionimum advnace at idle, since the maximum advance is much more important for most engine conditions.
+Always use as much of the 28-32 degrees as the engine can take without pining/detonating, as this will reduce any flat spots just a little becasue it's also advancing the idle advance just a little, and it will also help fuel economy just a little.
 If it still pings at 28 degrees, always use a higher octane fuel, NEVER use less than 28 degrees because it means the engine is seriously under-advanced at higher rpm and will run hotter than it needs to.

 Once you have determined the maximum advance which works well for your 009 distributor, you can then measure the idle advance (which will probably be between 5 and 10 BTDC) and you can then use THAT setting for THAT 009 distributor to set it at idle or static if you want to.